jorgeMFS/Defacer/README.md

 # Defacer
-Defacer is a DICOM CT Neuroimage face anonymizer implementation in python.
+Defacer is a CT Neuroimage face anonymizer implementation in python.

 ## Content:
 - Brain Mask Creator